kristopolous/reddit-comment-miner/README.md

 These are truly delicious:

 * The html files are cleaned up versions of what reddit gave us.
 * The comments file are ALL THE COMMENTS in one giant, searchable, plain text file.
-We can do <s>creepy</s>marvelous things like `grep -i "i work at"` or "i live".
+We can do <s>creepy</s> marvelous things like `grep -i "i work at"` or `"i live in"`.
 * The distrib file is a subreddit distribution to conveniently judge someone at a quick glance.

 ### But Wait, There's More!